GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Intended for viewing a single 3D model or scene
 - Different [three.js](https://github.com/mrdoob/three.js) revisions are used and with lots of customized code
 - Error handling narrows down to showing the `ERROR!` message so check the console output for details
-- Desktop viewers will show some renderer info in the console after the model is loaded (like number of draw calls, triangles ... etc)
+- On a desktop computer, most viewers will show some renderer info in the console after the model is loaded (like number of draw calls, triangles ... etc)
 - To modify or customize your 3D model, use either the official [three.js editor](https://threejs.org/editor/) or try its [customized version](https://github.com/GitHubDragonFly/Localized_3js)
   - Additional tool for textures, requires an account and compatible hardware: [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/texture-tools-exporter)
 - These would be the mouse controls: